kasbench/globeco-trade-service/cursor-log.md

 1. Added unit tests to ExecutionServiceImplTest for submitExecution: success, client error, server error, not found, and unexpected response, using Mockito to mock RestTemplate.
 2. Added integration/controller tests to ExecutionControllerTest for POST /api/v1/execution/{id}/submit: success, client error, server error, and not found, using MockMvc and MockBean for RestTemplate.
 3. Ensured all tests match the requirements and error handling logic in the implementation.

+Request: Update README.md and openapi.yaml to document the new submitExecution API, including endpoint, field mapping, examples, error handling, and test scenarios.

+Actions:
+1. Updated README.md with a new section for POST /api/v1/execution/{id}/submit, including endpoint description, field mapping, example requests/responses, error handling, and test scenarios.
+2. Updated openapi.yaml to add the POST /api/v1/execution/{id}/submit endpoint, with path, parameters, responses, and example payloads.
+3. Ensured documentation is consistent with requirements and implementation.